fkarg/fkarg.github.io/drafts/simulacra.md

 What follows is my understanding of these four levels.
 If you notice and errors or inconsistencies, feel free to tell me by writing a comment or mail.

 ### Generally
+Simulacra Level classify communication based on the reason why the communication takes place in the first place.
+While there are four levels described, it does not mean that they are exclusive.
+In fact, I would argue that it is rare that we communicate with only one intention.

+The actual reason can be conscious or unconscious, but it should be possible to identify the predominant reasons for communication with enough information about the context.

-Generally speaking, I think that Simulacra level are a framework to categorize perceptions and communication in.
-Communication and perception does not necessarily happen at just one level, more than one might be active at any point.
+Again, communication and especially perception do not happen at just one level, usually more than one is actively involved at any point.

-### Level 1
+### Level 1 - Sharing Information
-Here everyone is primarily concerned with truth (or what they think is true) about the object level.
-Your truth comes from your perception about reality, this includes results of one or multiple studies, theories backed by anecdotal evidence or plain misinterpretations or misunderstandings.
+> Truth is about perception, and what we believe shapes what we perceive.
+> ― Alan B Jones

+At the first level everyone is primarily concerned about the truth (or what we believe to be so) about the object level.
+To communicate at this first level, we need to think that we know something the other party does not yet know, but should.
+The only thing we want to do is to convey this new information.

 **Example**: After having been close to the river you saw something yellow through the bushes, probably a lion.
-So you warn others by saying "There's a lion across the river", while actually meaning it.
-You _saw_ the lion across the river.
+So you warn others by saying "There's a lion across the river".
+You _saw_ the lion across the river, and you want others to be aware of it, lest they get careless and attacked.

-**Required Context**: Becoming aware of relevant information.
+**Required Context**: Being aware of information that we deem relevant to know for others.

-**Goal**: Conveying that information to others.
+**Goal**: Conveying information about reality to others, sharing knowledge.

-### Level 2
+### Level 2 - Expecting Action
+> It is hard to believe that a man is telling the truth when you know that you
+> would lie if you were in his place. – Henry Louis Mencken

-When communicating on this level, you care about the reality you think is true, but you care more about the actions others will take based on the information you tell them.
-So instead of telling them the truth, you might intentionally mislead others, depending on what your goal is.
-All you care about are the actions other people take based on what you say.
-It does include lying, but telling the truth is also part of it - if it helps your narrative.
+When communicating on the second level, we care about how others will _react_ based on what we tell them.
+While we care about what we think to be true, we care more about the actions others will take based on the information we tell them.
+So instead of telling them the truth, we might intentionally mislead others, depending on what your goal is.
+All we care about are the _actions_ other people take based on what we tell them.
+It does include lying, but telling the truth is also part of it, as long as it helps your narrative.

-**Example**: You might have ventured across the river and found something valuable, but you want to keep it to yourself for whatever reason.
-So you tell the others that "There's a lion across the river", in anticipation that this will prevent most people to go there.
-It might have been more than one, everyone should just stay away from across the river.
+**Example**: You might have ventured across the river and found something valuable, but you want to keep it to yourself.
+So you tell the others that "There's a lion across the river", expecting that this will prevent most people to go there.
+It might have been more than one lion, everyone should just stay away from across the river.

-**Required Context**: Actions others will take based on your Information.
+**Required Context**: Others might interfere with something we want.

-**Goal**: Getting others to act in a way you want them to.
+**Goal**: Getting others to act in a way that will improve chances of executing our plan.
+Can include having them join you do something.

-### Level 3
+### Level 3 - Signaling Group Membership
-This level might still be related to reality, but these instances are more 'by accident' rather than intentional (you can't be wrong about _everything_).
+> Conformity is the only real fashion crime.
+To not dress like yourself and to
+> sublimate your spirit to some kind of group identity is succumbing to fashion
+> fascism. – Simon Doonan

+While there is still truth to be found at the third level, it is more 'by accident' rather than intentional (it's impossible to be wrong about _everything_).
+In fact, the goal is to publicly signal membership of a group identity, or push a certain political agenda. _Some_ elements of the agenda are bound to be _true_ and the best course of action, while others would still have room for improvement.
+Of course, admitting to it would defeat the purpose.

 Here, more context than just 'other people' are required.
-In fact, The goal of communication on this level is simply to show group loyalty, to signal group membership.
-It's important to note that they don't come alone.
+In fact, The goal of communication on this level is simply to show group loyalty, and signal group membership.
+It's important to note that beliefs don't come alone.
 Group identities are bigger 'packages', and believing in just one is usually taken as an indicator that you believe in the other parts as well (which tends to become mostly true eventually).

 **Example**: There are two political leaders in the camp you live in; one saying that the being across the river is a tiger, the other that it is a lion.
 By saying "There's a lion across the river" you signal group membership with one of them.
-There are probably in each group who claim to have seen the respective animal (_some_ evidence).
+There are individuals in each group who claim to have seen the respective animal (_some_ evidence).
 Some weird people excluded by everyone (but somewhat depended on, since they are somewhat smart) say that they might both exist, or that it might have been a [different animal][golden possum] altogether.
-But you are now a member of the 'lion' group, so these questions do not concern you anymore.
+But since you are now a member of the 'lion' group, these questions do not concern you anymore.
 Welcome.

 **Required Context**: Established group identities with a narrative.

-**Goal**: Publicly signaling group membership.
+**Goal**: Publicly signaling group membership, or pushing for an (political) agenda.

 ### Level 4
+> Our exchanges always seem to turn into whatever he wants them to.
+> ― Helen Oyeyemi, Mr. Fox

 I don't think I fully understood it.
 Here is my attempt:
 Same as L3, this is about _Social Reality_.
 And similiar to L2, it is all about _getting people to believe something_.
 Essentially, it is all about